Recipe Overview

 - 2 cups low-sodium chicken broth

-- 3/4 cup freshly grated Parmesan, more for serving if desired
+- ¾ cup freshly grated Parmesan cheese (additional for serving, if desired)

 Instructions

 - In a large, deep skillet (that has a cover available), heat butter and olive oil over medium-high heat.
 Add chicken and sprinkle with salt and pepper.
-Brown chicken until golden-brown on the outside and almost cooked through (about 6 minutes).
+Brown chicken until lightly browned on the outside and almost cooked through, about 6 minutes.1 tablespoon unsalted butter, 1 teaspoon olive oil, 1 ½ pounds boneless skinless chicken breasts, ½ teaspoon kosher salt, ¼ teaspoon ground black pepper

-- Add mushrooms and continue to cook for about 4 minutes, or until they are browned.
+- Add mushrooms and continue to cook for about 4 minutes, or until they are browned.16 ounces white mushrooms, sliced

-- Add garlic and continue to cook, stirring for 1-2 minutes or until fragrant.
+- Add garlic and continue to cook, stirring for 1 to 2 minutes or until fragrant.1 clove garlic, minced

 - Uncover and reduce heat to low.
 Add warmed cream, Parmesan, and parsley.
-Cook until Parmesan is melted and sauce has thickened slightly, 5-10 minutes.
-It will thicken further as it cools.
-Check seasoning, adding more salt and pepper, to taste.
+Cook until cheese is melted and sauce has thickened slightly, 5 to 10 minutes (it will thicken further as it cools).
+Check seasoning, adding more salt and pepper, to taste.½ cup heavy cream, ¾ cup freshly grated Parmesan cheese, ¼ cup minced fresh flat-leaf parsley

-- If desired, serve garnished with additional cheese and parsley.
+- If desired, serve garnished with additional Parmesan cheese and parsley.

 Notes

-- If you like more garlic, feel free to add it!
-On the flip side, you can omit it or use 1/2 to 1 teaspoon of garlic powder for a milder garlic flavor.
+- Garlic: If you like more garlic, feel free to add it.
+On the flip side, you can omit it or use ½ to 1 teaspoon of garlic powder for a milder garlic flavor.

 HI There I would like to make this recipe.
 Looks very tasty but